hzwer/WritingAIPaper/README.md

 ## Build a Paper from Scratch

-This section outlines writing an AI paper from scratch, covering structure, core idea, framework, results, and introduction.
+This section outlines writing an AI paper from scratch, covering core idea, framework, results, introduction and related work.

-### The Hierarchical Structure
-***Take-away: Abstract - Introduction - Main body, which are gradually unfolded.
-Each part is self-complete.***

-The typical structure of a paper includes 1. an abstract, 2. an introduction, and 3. the main body, which encompasses sections such as related work, methodology, experiments, discussion, conclusion, and references.
-We can break down this structure into three levels.
-At each level, you should aim to convey a comprehensive research narrative.
-Each level serves as an expansion of the preceding one.
-With this understanding, let's explore how to effectively present a research story.
-For those who are starting out, it's advisable to focus on completing the main body of the paper first.

 ### Find the Core Idea
 You may have interesting findings and experimental results, but you're unsure how to define the core theme. *The key contribution of most published papers falls into exactly one out of the following three categories (from [Nowozion](https://www.nowozin.net/sebastian/blog/ten-tips-for-writing-cs-papers-part-1.html)):*